daveliepmann/vdquil/README.md

 Similar work has been done with Matt Pearson's [Generative Art](https://github.com/quil/quil/blob/master/examples/gen_art/README.md).

-My goal is to match Processing code's output exactly, write idiomatic Clojure, and maximally retain comments from the original Processing.
+My goal is to match Processing code's output exactly and write idiomatic Clojure.
 If you find an error (or even something non-idiomatic to Clojure) please contact me on github or via email (first name, period, last name, gmail).